 God certainly doesn't want us to be afraid of the future!
-As we rely on Him, and on His love for us, we can find the courage to take charge of life and to move away from our loneliness.
-"Perfect love casts out fear," He says.
-This is the kind of perfect love that God showed for us when He sent His Son to live among us, to die for our sins, to be our Saviour and Lord.
+As we rely on him, and on his love for us, we can find the courage to take charge of life and to move away from our loneliness.
+"Perfect love casts out fear," he says.
+This is the kind of perfect love that God showed for us when he sent his Son to live among us, to die for our sins, to be our Saviour and Lord.

 CHARLES: Charles is a 10-year-old boy in grade 5, but it's not going very well for him.
 Both of his parents work all day, and, except for when Charles is in school, he is alone.
 He often feels bored, abandoned, and frustrated.
 He has begun to smoke marijuana that one of the older boys insisted he try.
-Sadly, at such a young age, Charles has picked a very dangerous way to fill the emptiness in his life.
+Sadly, Charles has picked a very dangerous way to fill the emptiness in his life.